course-details-portlet

 The candidate should be able to:

-• account for the role of thermal physics in a societal context, including climate and environmental challenges
+• Explain the role of thermal physics in a societal perspective, including climate and environmental challenges

-• account for the connection between thermal physics and other fundamental branches of physics
+• Explain the connection between thermal physics and other fundamental branches of physics

-• analyze problems in thermal physics using mathematical and numerical methods, including ICT.
+• Analyze problems in thermal physics with mathematical and numerical methods, including ICT tools.

 Learning methods and activities